Climbing in Manikia: The Low-Down on the Unspoiled Greek Paradise

 Kalamos Beach Evia Greece

-Head to the beach.
-The nearest beach is Stomio Beach, some 18 km from Manikia, but for a truly spectacular one, check out Kalamos Beach, a white-sand beach in a sheltered cove where there are in fact four beaches, two of them hidden.
+For example, you could head to the beach.
+The nearest beach is Stomio Beach, some 18 km from Manikia.
+From there you can continue driving along the sea toward Kymi.
+For a truly spectacular beach, check out Kalamos Beach, a white-sand beach in a sheltered cove where there are in fact four beaches, two of them hidden.
 There are many others to explore, like Mourteri Beach, Korasida Beach, the beaches near Kymi, and the stunning beaches on the north coast that are a bit more difficult to reach, like Thapsa Beach.

-Kolethra Spring is a nice walk from Vrisi past olive groves and the old Vrisi stone bridge, an unusually colored huge spring with mesmerizing turquoise shades.
-Manikiatis Waterfall, below the village of Manikia, is a must-see, and the locals are particularly proud of his small natural sight.
+Kolethra Spring is a nice walk from Vrisi past olive groves and the old Vrisi stone bridge.
+This rather unusual spring has a mesmerizing turquoise color and is in fact a very deep pit.
+Manikiatis Waterfall, below the village of Manikia, is a must-see and the locals are particularly proud of his hidden natural sight.

 Couppa Castle Vrisi Evia

+What else?
 Visit Kymi, one of the larger towns in the area, perched under a pointy hill.
 Take a walk on the narrow, windy, and steep streets of Avlonari to get to the top where a medieval Venetian tower stands guard.
+Look on the map and drive somewhere.
+Anywhere.
+You won’t be disappointed.

-You don’t need to do something on rest days.
+Then, of course, you don’t need to do something on rest days.
 You can just rest on a rest day.
-Crazy, eh?
+How’s that for an idea?
 Take it easy, hit the local tavern, lie down under an olive tree, get a nice tan, and mingle with the merry locals.
 Get into the mellow Greek rhythm, but be warned – it’s contagious.

 Spread the love